Fast Partial Quantile Regression: Numerical simulation

 \textit{Remark}.
 These simulations compare the results of the fPQR algorithm with the results from PLS and PRAMML.
-For this reason, the quantile level is fixed at $\tau=0.5$ and the metric considered is the mean squared error.
+For this reason, the quantile level is fixed at $\tau=0.5$ and the mean squared error is among the metrics considered.
 However, when dealing with other quantile levels, the mean squared error is not a suitable metric, as it does not take into account the quantile being computed.
-In such scenarios the following quantile error metric can be used instead,
+In such scenarios the quantile error metric is a better alternative.